NExT-GPT/NExT-GPT/README.md

       ```

   - MosIT
-    - Download the file from [here](), put them in [[./data/IT_data/MosIT_data/]](./data/IT_data/MosIT_data/). (_We are in the process of finalizing the data and handle the copyright issue.
+    - Download the file from [here](), put them in [[./data/IT_data/MosIT_data/]](./data/IT_data/MosIT_data/). (_We are in the process of finalizing the data and handling the copyright issue.
 Will release later._)

 <span id='Precompute Embeddings'/>

 #### 3.3.
 Precomputing Embeddings <a href='#all_catelogue'>[Back to Top]</a>
 In decoding-side alignment training, we minimize the distance between the representation of signal tokens and captions.
-To save the costs of time and memory, we precompute the text embeddings for image, audio and video captions using the text encoder within the respective diffusion models.
+To save costs of time and memory, we precompute the text embeddings for image, audio and video captions using the text encoder within the respective diffusion models.

 Please run this command before the following training of NExT-GPT, where the produced `embedding` file will be saved at [[./data/embed]](./data/embed).
 ```angular2html